pyprg/dssex/README.md

 Features added for studying of Volt-Var-Control (VVC) problems:

     * discrete decision variables (shunt capacitors)
-    * decision variables for tap positions
+    * decision variables for tap positions (also discrete)
     * minimum and maximum limits for absolute voltages at nodes
     * expressions for power losses of branches used in objective function
     * cost for active and reactive power (e.g. import/generation)
     * cost for change of factors (e.g. position of taps)

+Control variables of VVC could be discrete or continuous values for active and reactive power of injections (shunt capacitors with taps, batteries, generators, PV-units, ...) and load-tap-changers of transformers.

+The VVC-Algorithm also benefits from the described multi step approach when for instance initially resolving voltage violations and then minimizing costs.